Danny Thomas: Make Room for Daddy (The Danny Thomas Show)

 Thomas enjoyed a successful 11-year run (1953–1964) on Make Room for Daddy, later known as The Danny Thomas Show.
 Jean Hagen, Sherry Jackson, and Rusty Hamer were his first family.
 The Hagen character died offscreen in 1956 and was replaced by Marjorie Lord; Angela Cartwright also joined the cast at this time playing Danny's stepdaughter.
-Sherry Jackson left the series in 1958, and Penny Parker replaced her in the 1959–1960 season.
+Sherry Jackson left the series in 1958, and Penney Parker replaced her in the 1959–1960 season.
 Parker was written out of the series with her marriage to the character Patrick Hannigan, played by comedian Pat Harrington, Jr.

 On January 1, 1959, Thomas appeared with his other Make Room for Daddy child stars, Angela Cartwright and Rusty Hamer, in an episode of NBC's The Ford Show, Starring Tennessee Ernie Ford.

 The show was produced at Desilu Studios, where Lucille Ball was appearing alongside Desi Arnaz in I Love Lucy, and it featured several guest stars who went on to star in their own shows, including Andy Griffith (The Andy Griffith Show, Mayberry RFD), Joey Bishop, and Bill Bixby (My Favorite Martian and others).
 He also scored a major success at the London Palladium, in the years when many big American stars appeared there.
-In 1963, in an episode called "Oh, the Clancys," the Clancy Brothers and Tommy Makem appeared as Marjorie Lord's Irish cousins and sang "Brennan on the Moore."
+In 1963, in an episode called "Oh, the Clancys," the Clancy Brothers and Tommy Makem appeared as Marjorie Lord's Irish cousins and sang "Brennan on the Moor."

 In 1970, the program was revived for a season under the title Make Room for Granddaddy.

-Angela Cartwright (who spoke about her on- and off-camera relationship with her television stepfather, Danny Thomas, on a groundbreaking ABC TV show, Make Room for Daddy) had said: "I thought Danny was hilarious and he was always cracking me up.
+Angela Cartwright (who spoke about her on- and off-camera relationship with her television stepfather, Danny Thomas, on a groundbreaking ABC TV show, Make Room for Daddy) said: "I thought Danny was hilarious and he was always cracking me up.
 He was loud and gregarious, nothing like my real dad who is far more reserved than that.
 So, it was fun to be able to make smart remarks and get away with it.
 I would never have talked to my real parents that way, but in the make-believe world of the Williams family I got away with that."
 Cartwright also added that by the time Thomas' show had ended, she wanted to join the cast of The Sound of Music: "I went on an interview for the part of Brigitta.
 I was still filming The Danny Thomas Show, but I knew the series was coming to an end.
 After several auditions, I was the first von Trapp cast.
 I asked Danny Thomas if he would let me out of my contract so I could be in the movie and he was very gracious to let me out of the last show of the season.
 He didn't have to do that and I am very grateful he did."